ttokutake/combination-map/README.md

 ## Requirements

 - PHP 5.3 or higher
-- But PHP 5.5 or higher if you want to try phpunit's tests.
+- But PHP 5.5 or higher if you want to try [phpunit](https://phpunit.de/) tests.

 ## Licence